Massage Therapy Schools in Hawaii

 Massage therapy is a booming business in today's wellness-focused society.
 Western health care has begun to integrate massage therapy into patient treatment plans, making massage therapy not only a way to feel better, but also a widely recognized method of effective healing of the body, mind and spirit.
 As a Hawaii massage therapist, you will be in a position to help a wide variety of people.
 As we know, stress is a common health issue and a competent massage therapist will be able to help relieve tight muscles and restore a sense of well-being.
 Finding the right Hawaii massage therapy school to start you towards licensure as a massage therapist is the first step to what may be a very rewarding career.

 If you want to work as a massage therapist in Hawaii, then you will first need to find the right training program with at least 570 hours of practical work.
 Once you complete the requirements and pass your written exam, you can become licensed with the Hawaii Board of Massage.
 In Hawaii, you will need to go through the renewal process every two years.
 The cost to renew is currently $146.
-Unlike many other states, Hawaii does not require massage therapists to complete continuing education courses to maintain their license.

 This means a variety of exciting opportunities for trained massage therapists may be available in Hawaii.
 Hawaii is home to a large tourist industry, with resorts, spas and cruise ship facilities as well as luxury hotels.
 Massage therapy is offered in these locations, as well as by therapists who practice as independent contractors in their own offices or who work in traditional massage spas.
 Consider these Hawaii massage therapy schools to start your way towards a career in massage therapy.